gecad-group/peak-mas/docs/prerequistites.md

 # Prerequisites

 To start using PEAK you will need a XMPP server.
 XMPP stands for Extensible Messaging and Presence Protocol.
 This server is what will enable us to create the agents and make them communicate.
 XMPP is a protocol used for real time chatting so it's a good protocol for agents.
 You can either create and configure a local server or use a public one.
 The downside of using a public one is that some features of PEAK will not work (e.g. auto registration, multi-user chat, discovery service) depending on the server configuration.
 Another option is to use a docker, specially if you are on a Windows machine.
 We recommend the use of Prosody XMPP server because it's more compatible.
-Another thing to be in mind is that the XMPP server and PEAK were only tested under Windows and Linux.
+PEAK was tested under Windows and Linux.
+To use PEAK you can either run in a local XMPP server configured by you, or run in a Docker with the XMPP server inside.

-## Run a XMPP server
+## Run in a XMPP server

 To run and configure a local Prosody server you will need a Linux operating system.
-Prosody doesn't support Windows.
-If you have Windows and want to install locally anyway you can either chose to run in a [Docker](#run-in-a-docker), using Windows Subsystem for Linux or using other [servers providers](https://xmpp.org/software/servers/).
-Bare in mind that PEAK is only tested in Prosody server, but feel free to post any question in the Discussion section at our repository.
+Prosody doesn't support Windows natively.
+If you have Windows and want to install locally anyway you can either chose to run in a [Docker](#run-in-a-docker), using Windows Subsystem for Linux or using other [server providers](https://xmpp.org/software/servers/).
+Bare in mind that PEAK is tested in Prosody server, but feel free to post a discussion about having problem with other servers in the [Discussion section](https://github.com/gecad-group/peak-mas/discussions) at our repository.
-To create a local server just go to [Prosody's docs](https://prosody.im/download/start).
+To create a local server just go to [Prosody's docs](https://prosody.im/download/start) and follow the instructions.
 After creating the server head to [XMPP server configurations](#xmpp-server-configurations).

 ## Run in a Docker